-- Does it reflect our commitment to the public health and to the environment? - Will it support high quality customer service and public outreach? - Does it enhance our infrastructure, facility maintenance and system reliability? - Will it support best workforce practices? - Does it establish equitable, reasonable, and necessary rates by responsible use of the public's funds now and in the future? - Does it build on and leverage our network of partners? - Will it support our ability to govern as a Board team with honesty, transparency, and respect? - Does it support domestically produced products where possible? - Will it support our commitment to practical innovative methods?
+- Does it reflect our commitment to the public health and to the environment? - Will it support high quality customer service and public outreach and education? - Does it enhance our infrastructure, facility maintenance and system reliability? - Does it seek opportunities to reuse resources where possible? - Will it support best workforce practices? - Does it establish equitable, reasonable, and necessary rates by responsible use of the public's funds now and in the future? - Does it build on and leverage our network of Partners and regulatory authorities? - Will it support our ability to govern as a Board team with honesty, transparency, and respect? - Does it support domestically produced products where possible? - Will it support our commitment to practical innovative methods and resource recovery?